King-James-II/CRUD-Operations-with-Python-lab/README.md

-# Products List with Flask Server
+# CRUD Operations with Python Flask Server

 I recently completed a lab where I created a product list using a Flask server.
 The application supports CRUD operations through REST API endpoints.